meteor/meteor/docs/client/basic/sections/methods.md

 [`remove`](#remove), which are implemented as methods, use this feature to make client-side interactions with the database appear instant.

-{{> autoApiBox "Meteor.Error"}}

-If you want to return an error from a method, throw an exception.
-Methods can throw any kind of exception, but `Meteor.Error` is the only kind of error that will be sent to the client.
-If a method function throws a different exception, the client gets `Meteor.Error(500, 'Internal server error')`.

 {{> autoApiBox "Meteor.call"}}

 This is how you call a method.